Drip for Startups: Editor's Take

-Is Drip worth it in April 2026?
-Our editorial take based on community feedback, public reviews, and SaaSOffers research — including pros, cons, pricing, and whether to claim the Free Trial deal.
+Is Drip worth it in May 2026?
+Our editorial take based on community feedback, public reviews, and SaaSOffers research, including pros, cons, pricing, and whether to claim the Free Trial deal.

 Editor's Take: Drip

-For startups evaluating crm & marketing tools, Drip is worth a closer look.
+For startups evaluating marketing & growth tools, Drip is worth a closer look.
 The combination of mature features and the Free Trial startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 Claim Drip DealDrip Pros